dislick/beobachter/README.md

 ### Adapters

 Adapters are required to record values.
-The following adapters are planned:
+The following adapters are available/planned:

-- `adapter-console` Logs to standard output
+- `adapter-console` Logs to standard output `[available]`
-- `adapter-influxdb` Stores values in InfluxDB
+- `adapter-influxdb` Stores values in InfluxDB `[planned]`

 ### Configuration